-Yet many parents automatically reach for acetaminophen (Tylenol) when their child’s temperature goes above normal.
+Yet many parents automatically reach for fever reducing over the counter drugs when their child’s temperature goes above normal.
 Actually, suppressing fever interferes with the healing process and can prolong the illness.
 Instead, try to make your child comfortable, using the fever soothers listed below, and let the fever run its course.

 Your child’s temperature is not a reliable indicator of the severity of the illness.
 Young children can be very sick with a temperature of 100 degrees F. or less, or they can experience little discomfort and no danger with a temperature of 104 degrees F. Because even a temperature as high as 104 degrees F may not need to be lowered, watch your child’s behavior, not the thermometer.

 Febrile seizures—which are triggered by a rapid temperature increase in response to infection and affect two to five percent of children between the ages of six months and three years—understandably worry parents when a fever gets too high.
 However, these convulsions are almost always the result of a predisposition or an underlying disease.
 A study in the New England Journal of Medicine reports that though febrile seizures are harrowing for parents, they do not cause any damage in most cases.
 Most children who have one seizure do not ever have another, and there is no connection between unsuppressed febrile seizures and epilepsy.

 Here are some things you can try when your child has discomfort from a fever: